-Will I get to choose between a THA apartment and a HOP Voucher?
+Will I get to choose between a THA apartment and a Housing Choice Voucher?

 Over the next year, most of our housing help will be offers to live at one of our apartments.
-If you are offered a HOP voucher, you may turn it down and continue waiting for an offer to live at one of our apartments.
+If you are offered a Housing Choice Voucher, you may turn it down and continue waiting for an offer to live at one of our apartments.

 If I get offered a THA apartment that I do not want, can I turn it down?

 You can only turn down a unit offer if you have a good reason, or “good cause.”
-If you do not have a good cause you can decline the unit and wait for a HOP Voucher.
+If you do not have a good cause, you can decline the unit and wait for a Housing Choice Voucher.
 You will not get another offer for a Tacoma Housing Authority apartment.